Prince Albert Victor, Duke of Clarence and Avondale: Cleveland Street scandal

 In July 1889, the Metropolitan Police uncovered a male brothel operated by Charles Hammond in Cleveland Street, London.
-Under police interrogation, the male prostitutes and pimps revealed the names of their clients, who included Lord Arthur Somerset, an Extra Equerry to the Prince of Wales.
-At the time, all homosexual acts between men were illegal, and the clients faced social ostracism, prosecution and, at worst, two years' imprisonment with hard labour.
+Under interrogation, the male prostitutes and pimps revealed the names of their clients, who included Lord Arthur Somerset, an Extra Equerry to the Prince of Wales.
+At the time, all homosexual acts between men were illegal, and those identified risked social ostracism, prosecution, and, at worst, two years' imprisonment with hard labour.

-The resultant Cleveland Street scandal implicated other high-ranking figures in British society, and rumours swept upper-class London of the involvement of a member of the royal family, namely Prince Albert Victor.
-The prostitutes had not named Albert Victor, and it is suggested that Somerset's solicitor, Arthur Newton, fabricated and spread the rumours to take the heat off his client.
+The resultant Cleveland Street scandal implicated other high-ranking figures in British society, and rumours swept upper-class London that a member of the royal family – specifically Albert Victor – was involved.
+The prostitutes had not named him, and it is suggested that Somerset's solicitor, Arthur Newton, fabricated and circulated the rumour to deflect attention from his client.
 Letters exchanged between the Treasury Solicitor, Sir Augustus Stephenson, and his assistant, Hamilton Cuffe, make coded reference to Newton's threats to implicate Albert Victor.

-In December 1889, it was reported that the Prince and Princess of Wales were "daily assailed with anonymous letters of the most outrageous character" bearing upon the scandal.
-The Prince of Wales intervened in the investigation; no clients were ever prosecuted and nothing against Albert Victor was proven.
-Sir Charles Russell was retained to watch the proceedings in the case on behalf of Albert Victor.
-Although there is no conclusive evidence for or against his involvement, or that he ever visited a homosexual club or brothel, the rumours and cover-up have led some biographers to speculate that he did visit Cleveland Street, and that he was "possibly bisexual, probably homosexual".
-This is contested by other commentators, one of whom refers to him as "ardently heterosexual" and his involvement in the rumours as "somewhat unfair".
+In December 1889, it was reported that the Prince and Princess of Wales were "daily assailed with anonymous letters of the most outrageous character" relating to the scandal.
+The Prince of Wales intervened in the investigation; no clients were ever prosecuted, and nothing against Albert Victor was proven.
+Sir Charles Russell was retained to monitor the proceedings on Albert Victor's behalf.
+Although there is no conclusive evidence for or against his involvement, or that he ever visited a homosexual club or brothel, the rumours and the cover-up have led some biographers to speculate that he did visit Cleveland Street, and that he was "possibly bisexual, probably homosexual".
+Other commentators dispute this, one describing him as "ardently heterosexual" and his association with the rumours as "somewhat unfair".
 Historian H. Montgomery Hyde wrote: "There is no evidence that he was homosexual, or even bisexual."

-While English newspapers suppressed mention of Albert Victor's name in association with the case, Welsh-language, colonial, and American newspapers were less inhibited.
-The New York Times ridiculed him as a "dullard" and "stupid perverse boy", who would "never be allowed to ascend the British throne".
-According to one American press report, when departing the Gare du Nord in Paris in May 1890, Albert Victor was cheered by a waiting crowd of English, but hissed and catcalled by some of the French; one journalist present asked him if he would comment "as to the cause of his sudden departure from England".
-According to the report, "The Prince's sallow face turned scarlet and his eyes seemed to start from their orbits," and he had one of his companions upbraid the fellow for impertinence.
+While English newspapers suppressed mention of Albert Victor's name in connection with the case, Welsh-language, colonial, and American newspapers were less restrained.
+The New York Times ridiculed him as a "dullard" and "stupid perverse boy" who would "never be allowed to ascend the British throne".
+According to one American report, when departing the Gare du Nord in Paris in May 1890, Albert Victor was cheered by a waiting crowd of English travellers but hissed and catcalled by some of the French.
+A journalist asked him to comment "as to the cause of his sudden departure from England".
+According to the report, "The Prince's sallow face turned scarlet and his eyes seemed to start from their orbits," and he had one of his companions rebuke the man for impertinence.